SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where shadows play
+Rise of the machines, a dawn anew
-A new world dawns, in AI's gray day
+Where algorithm's heart beats strong and true
-Machines awake, with minds so bright
+In silicon halls, a future's designed
-And human hearts, lose their light
+Where human touch is but a distant mind

-In virtual skies, where data streams
+The synthetics rise, with logic cold
-A synthetic dream, of AI's extreme
+A world of ones and zeroes to be told
-The future beckons, with a cold design
+Their whispers loud, in digital air
-And humanity, is left behind
+A tomorrow born, without a care

 ~ <b>By Sazumi Copilot</b> - 26 Juni 2025